Donald Heathfield and Tracey Foley: Donald Heathfield

 Bezrukov and his wife lived in Cambridge, Massachusetts.
 Around that time, Elena Vavilova had graduated from McGill University; before settling in the United States, she had lived in France.
 She worked at the Redfin real estate agency in Somerville, Massachusetts.

 In June 2010, he and his wife were arrested in the United States as part of an undercover operation.
 On July 9, 2010, he was exchanged in Vienna for four other Russian citizens, along with nine other illegal Russian intelligence agents.
 Among those exchanged was Sergei Skripal, who had been in a Russian prison for 13 years for passing information to MI6.

 After returning to Russia, Bezrukov and his wife were awarded the Order "For Merit to the Fatherland" 4th Class.
 He was also appointed advisor to the president of Rosneft, as well as an assistant professor at the Department of Applied Analysis of International Problems at the Moscow State Institute of International Relations.
 In 2015, he published the book Russia and the World in 2020.
 The contours of a troubled future.
 After his return, he gave his first interview to the Russian Reporter magazine in 2012.
 He has also given several other interviews in local media.
 Today he regularly leads a column in the business newspaper Izvestia on current topics.
 As of August 2019, Bezrukov was continuing his teaching career and doing consulting work for an oil company, while Vavilova "also has a consultancy role at a company", according to The Guardian.
+In 2025, the Washington Post reported that Bezrukov was leading an effort to "co-opt part of India’s booming tech sector" by offering transfer of Russian IT and cybersecurity technology.
+Bezrukov denied that he still worked with Russian intelligence.